ogcincubator/ogc-jupyter/README.md

 4. Install the required dependencies with `python -m pip install -r requirements.txt`.
 5. Start the Notebook: `jupyter-lab`

-The Notebook will be available on port 8888 (the last command should automatically open a browser window).
-You can then open the `Uplift pipeline example.ipynb` Notebook file.
+The Notebook will be available on port 8888 (the last of the commands above should automatically open a browser window).
+You can then open the Notebook file you want to use.